Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Conclusion

 \section{Conclusion}

-We introduced Camellia, a comprehensive benchmark for evaluating entity-centric cultural biases in 9 Asian languages across 6 distinct cultures.
-Through systematic analyses, we demonstrated that current multilingual LLMs exhibit various types of cultural biases in these non-Western languages.
-Models showed struggles in adapting to Asian cultural contexts when tested in their native languages.
-Our experiments also revealed divergent sentiment associations across model families and performance gaps between cultures in entity extraction.
-Notably, these issues were greatly reduced when testing on the parallel contexts and entities in English, highlighting the nuanced challenges presented by different languages.
-We hope that \texttt{Camellia} will serve as a valuable resource and testbed to support future research aimed at developing more culturally aware and fair multilingual LLMs, improving their usability across diverse linguistic and cultural settings.
+We introduced \texttt{Camellia}, a benchmark for evaluating entity-centric cultural biases in 9 Asian languages across 6 Asian cultures.
+Through various evaluations, we showed that current multilingual LLMs exhibit various types of cultural biases in these non-Western languages which can manifest in poor cultural adaptation, biased sentiment associations, and accuracy gaps in entity extraction tasks.
+We hope that \texttt{Camellia} will serve as a valuable resource to support future research aimed at developing more culturally fair multilingual LLMs.